-- 3. involving a complaint that alleges unreasonable or excessive force ("unreasonable/excessive force"); - 4. an officer failed to intervene against another officer using force that is clearly unreasonable or excess ("failure to intervene"); - 5. an officer engaged in sexual assault involving a member of the public ("sexual assault"); - 6. involving dishonesty by an officer directly relating to the reporting, investigation, or prosecution of a crime, or directly relating to the reporting of, or investigation of misconduct by, another officer, including, but not limited to, any false statements, filing false reports, destruction, falsifying, or concealing of evidence or perjury ("dishonesty"); - 7. an officer engaged in conduct that includes but is not limited to: verbal statements, writings, online posts, recordings, and gestures, involving prejudice or discrimination against a person on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status ("discrimination"); and - 8. an officer made an unlawful arrest or conducted an unlawful search ("unlawful arrest or search").
+- 3. involving a complaint that alleges unreasonable or excessive force ("unreasonable/excessive force"); - 2.4. an officer failed to intervene against another officer using force that is clearly unreasonable or excess ("failure to intervene"): - 3.5.
+Records relating to: a sustained finding that an officer engaged in sexual assault involving a member of the public ("sexual assault"); and - 4.6.
+Records relating to: a sustained finding that an officer was involving dishonesty by an officer directly relating to the reporting, investigation, or prosecution of a crime, or directly relating to the reporting of, or investigation of misconduct by, another officer, including, but not limited to, any sustained finding of perjury, false statements, filing false reports, destruction, falsifying, or concealing of evidence or perjury ("dishonesty");- - 7. an officer engaged in conduct that includes but is not limited to: verbal statements, writings, online posts, recordings, and gestures, involving prejudice or discrimination against a person on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status ("discrimination"); and

+5.8. an officer made an unlawful arrest or conducted an unlawful search ("unlawful arrest or search").

 Cal.
-Penal Code § 832.7 (b)(1)(A)-(E).
-Disclosure of these records, however, may be subject to certain limitations.
-These limitations fall under various topics: redaction, delays in producing the records, and procedures governing their production.
-These limitations are discussed below.
+Penal Code § 832.7 (b)(1)(A)(B)-(EC).

+But-Delisclosure of these records, however, may beis subject to certain limitationss.
+These limits-limitations fall under various topics: redaction, delays in producing the records, and procedures governing their production.
+These rules-limitations are discussed below.